-- (10) For the purposes of Part 2 - (a) the circumstances in which the defendant is to be treated as making a gift include those where the defendant transfers property to another person directly or indirectly for a value that is significantly less than the value provided by the defendant; and - (b) in those circumstances, the preceding provisions of this Article shall apply as if the defendant had made a gift of such share in the property as bears to the whole property the same proportion as the difference between the values referred to in sub-paragraph (a) bears to the value provided by the defendant. - (11) The States may amend this Article (except this paragraph) by Regulations.9
+- (a) the circumstances in which the defendant is to be treated as making a gift include those where the defendant transfers property to another person or into a trust directly or indirectly for a value that is significantly less than the value provided by the defendant; and - (b) in those circumstances, the preceding provisions of this Article shall apply as if the defendant had made a gift of such share in the property as bears to the whole property the same proportion as the difference between the values referred to in sub-paragraph (a) bears to the value provided by the defendant. - (11) The States may amend this Article (except this paragraph) by Regulations.

-CONFISCATION ORDERS
+CONFISCATION ORDERS AND INSTRUMENTALITIES FORFEITURE ORDERS